Fourstardave Stakes: History

 In 2012 the distance of the event was decreased from 1 1/16 miles to one mile.

 The event was upgraded to Grade II in 2000 and achieving Grade I status in 2016.

 The race was moved off the turf to dirt in 1992 and 2002 due to weather conditions.
 In 2002 the grade of the event was lowered due to the change of surface as designated by the Thoroughbred Owners and Breeders Association.

 In the 2014 renewal, Seek Again set a Saratoga course record in the event which was broken again in 2019 by the mare Got Stormy, who is the only mare to have won the race.
 In 2021 Got Stormy won the event again at odds of 12–1.

 Several horses who have won this event became celebrated champions.
 The 1993 winner Lure went on to win the Breeders' Cup Mile later in the year also the 1996 winner Da Hoss went on to win the Breeders' Cup Mile later.
 Both horses were two-time winners of the Breeders' Cup Mile.
 The 2005 Brazilian bred winner Leroidesanimaux would become US Champion Male Turf Horse.
 Dual winner Wise Dan would become US Horse of the Year in both 2012 and 2013 the years he won the event.
 The last horse to win the event and the Breeders' Cup Mile was the champion World Approval in 2017.

 The event was run with handicap conditions between 1998 and 2024.
-In 2025 the event reverted back to stakes conditions with allowances.
+In 2025 the event reverted to stakes conditions with allowances.